by256/icsg3d/README.md

 This will create a new directory where you will find Cifs, density matrices, species matrices and properties for all generated compounds.

 ## Citation
-C. J. Court, B. Yildirim, A. Jain, J. M. Cole, "3-D Inorganic Crystal Structure Generation and Property Prediction via Representation Learning", *J. Chem.
+<b>C. J. Court, B. Yildirim, A. Jain, J. M. Cole, <i>"3-D Inorganic Crystal Structure Generation and Property Prediction via Representation Learning"</i>, *J. Chem.
 Inf.
-Model.* 2020 (accepted for publication).
+Model.* 2020 (accepted for publication).</b>

 ## Funding Statement
 This project was financially supported by the Engineering and Physical Sciences Research Council (EPSRC, EP/L015552/1), Science and Technology